RPiOVN/rpibroker/README.md

 We can reimburse developers with equity in future income.
 Check out the [RPi Broker Project Page](http://rpiovn.org/project/rpi-broker) for details on how to contribute.

+## Project Highlights
+Here's what has been accomplished so far:

 * A [High Level Specification Document](specifications/SPECIFICATION.md) has been created that discusses the technology stack and flow mechanics of how the marketplace will operate.